 • I believe 2-3 packed days is enough time to explore Venice, even with visits to Murano.
 Don’t miss the famous glass factory!
 It’s a 17-minute boat ride, but they do close early at 5 pm, so plan accordingly.

 • If you’re driving and have some time to spare, both Verona (to visit Juliet’s balcony) and the breathtaking Dolomite Mountains are about 3 hours away!
-Lago di Braies in the mountains are the stuff dreams are made of!
+Lago di Braies in the mountains are the stuff of my dreams

 Have you been?
 Am I missing any helpful information?
 Let me know!